School of Religious Education

 OFFICE HOURS September thru April (May Thru August by Appointment)

-Saturdays from 8:00am to 1:00pm (evening hours and special hours are announced through mailings, bulletin, and pulpit)
+Saturdays when class in session from 8:45am to 10:45am (evening hours and special hours are announced through mailings, bulletin, and pulpit)

 Class Times Saturday

 Grades 1-7 8:45am – 10:45am

 8th Grade/Confirmation Program